linseb-9/Apples2Apples/README.md

 # Apples2Apples

 This is an event-driven textbased implimentation of the board game **Apples to Apples.**

 ## Overview
 This version of **Apples to Apples** is completly textbased and is played using a terminal.
 It can be played as single player versus bots and/or versus other people on the local network.

 ## How to play
-To play the game..
+The game works exactly like the real board game **Apples to Apples**.
+More information can be found in the docs folder.

 ## How to run
-To run the game..
+The game has been created using Maven.
+It can be run from an IDE by typing "mvn compile exec:java@run-apples2apples" in a terminal.
+This will start the gameserver.
+To connect with a client first open a new terminal and then type "mvn exec:java@run-client".